Youth detention center: United States

 There were 45,567 total juveniles in detention facilities in 2016.
 32,301 juveniles were in a public facility.
 13,266 were in a private facility.

 Connecticut

 In 1870, Long Lane School was built on donated land in Middletown.
 However, it became the Connecticut Juvenile Training School (CJTS) in 2003.
-CJTS is a treatment facility dedicated to delinquent boys from age 12–17.
-There have been numerous controversies and scandals associated with CJTS between 1998–2005.
+CJTS was a treatment facility dedicated to delinquent boys from age 12–17.
+There had been numerous controversies and scandals associated with CJTS between 1998 and 2005.
 In 2005, Governor Jodi Rell attempted to close the facility, but it was instead reformed in 2008 by The Department of Children & Families.
-The new CJTS features a therapeutic model which was developed with assistance from The Boys & Girls Clubs of America.
+The new CJTS featured a therapeutic model which was developed with assistance from The Boys & Girls Clubs of America.
 The school was shut down without replacement in 2018.